jonhiggs/jcb/README.md

 A TUI personal budgeting program.

+(Still under heavy development, but should be usable)

 The goal is not to completely automate away the process of data-entry, but to eliminate the tedium of repetitive tasks.
 I think it is important to consider each transaction (or class of transaction).
 You can easily select all transactions that match a pattern perform operations across the group.